ballerina-guides/integration-samples/salesforce_api/kafka_salesforce_integration/kafka-salesforce-pricebook_update/Readme.md

-Example to update the product price in the Salesforce pricebook through Kafka and Salesforce integration.
+This example updates the product price in the Salesforce price book through Kafka and Salesforce integration.

 ## Use case
 Apache Kafka is a distributed event store and stream-processing platform, widely used for enterprise messaging applications.